Talv/sc2-layouts/README.md

 # StarCraft II Layouts

-Visual Studio Code extension introducing support for SC2Layouts language, utilized in games like StarCraft II and Heroes of the Storm.
+Visual Studio Code extension introducing extensive support for **SC2Layout** language, utilized in games like StarCraft II and Heroes of the Storm.

-* [x] Real time code diagnostics
-  * Syntax validation.
-  * Schema validation.
-  * Post-process binding of the DescTree.
-* [x] Rich context aware code completions.
-  * XML declarations based on the schema.
-  * Frame selection expressions
-  * Property bidings
-  * Constants
-  * External assets.txt files
-* [x] Document and workspace symbols navigation list.
-* [x] Definitions provider (<kbd>CTRL+Click</kbd>)
-  * Resolving contextual selectors such as `$ancestor` to its matching declaration within document
-  * FileDescName, Templates..
-* [x] Tooltips on hover
-  * Documentation of UI properties
-  * Listing of element attributes and their types
-* .. and much more
+> Schema files of `SC2Layout` are hosted in its own [repository](https://github.com/SC2Mapster/sc2layout-schema), from which this extension will always pull most recent version.

 ## Contribution guide